utkusen/wholeaked/README.md

 ### Validation Part

-To find who leaked the document, you just need to provide the leaked file to wholeaked and it will reveal the responsible person by comparing the signatures in the database.
+To find who leaked the document, you just need to provide the leaked file to wholeaked, and it will reveal the responsible person by comparing the signatures in the database.

 ```
 +-----------+             +---------+